frizbit/documentation/source/index.html.md

 1\. **Visit Google Firebase (previously Google Services Wizard)**

 Visit the <a href="https://firebase.google.com/?cntapi=gcm&platform=android" target="_blank">Google Firebase.</a>
+If you are not logged in to any Google account, please log in to your Google Account first.
+On the page after logging in, click on the **Get Started** button.

 ![](https://raw.githubusercontent.com/frizbit/documentation/master/source/images/Firebase-1.jpg "Creating a Firebase Application Step 1")